TIBCOSoftware/snappydata/docs/howto.md

 **Running the Examples:**
 Topics in this section refer to source code examples that are shipped with the product.
 Instructions to run these examples can be found in the source code.

 Source code for these examples is located in the **quickstart/src/main/scala/org/apache/spark/examples/snappydata** and in **quickstart/python** directories of the SnappyData product distribution.

-Refer to the [Getting Started](quickstart.md) to either run SnappyData on premise, using AWS or Docker.

 You can run the examples in any of the following ways:

-* **In the Local Mode**: By using `bin/run-example` script (to run Scala examples) or by using `bin/spark-submit` script (to run Python examples).
-The examples run colocated with Spark+SnappyData Store in the same JVM.
+* **In the Local Mode**: By using the `bin/run-example` script (to run Scala examples) or by using the `bin/spark-submit` script (to run Python examples).
+These examples run colocated with Spark + SnappyData Store in the same JVM.

 * **As a Job**:	Many of the Scala examples are also implemented as a SnappyData job.
 In this case, examples can be submitted as a job to a running SnappyData cluster.
-Refer to [jobs](howto/run_spark_job_inside_cluster.md) section for details on how to run a job.
+Refer to the [jobs](howto/run_spark_job_inside_cluster.md) section for details on how to run a job.

 !!!
 Note:
 	SnappyData also supports Java API.
 Refer to the [documentation](./programming_guide/building_snappydata_applications_using_spark_api.md) for more details on Java API.